Samaara-Das/Pinescript-Scripts/Strategies/AO_DIV_LC/README.md

 4. There has to be a Regular/Hidden divergence within <x> bars before shift 1 (optional)

 Exit conditions -
-1. stop loss below last zigzag swing low
+1. Stop loss at the latest swing
-2. or stop loss below div high/low if ao div is checked
+2. Stop loss below divergence high/low (if chosen)
-3. take profit : risk:reward
+3. Take profit (it's risk:reward based)
-4. or close when sell entry is done
+4. When an opposite entry happens
-5. or close when kernel color changes
+5. When the Kernel line changes its colour

 **Note about exits:**
 if tp & sl input is true but close condition is false, it will work for single trades (1 trade at a time)